Modern Slavery Statement

 - Our policies and guidelines across our organisation and the BBC set out our expectations of our people, stakeholders and suppliers.
 All staff involved in sourcing or licensing of products are also expected to follow the requirements of our ethical trading programme.

-- We continued to communicate the BBC’s Code of Conduct internally to all members of the organisation.
-The Code sets our expectations of ethical conduct, fair, respectful treatment, and also highlights how our employees and others engaged on BBC Children in Need business may raise concerns.
+- We continued to communicate the BBC’s Code of Conduct internally to all members of the organisation which was updated in 2023/2024 The Code sets our expectations of ethical conduct, fair, respectful treatment, and also highlights how our employees and others engaged on BBC Children in Need business may raise concerns.

 Our approach remained risk based, targeted where people are most at risk